getgauge/docs.gauge.org/using.rst

 by using ``java_maven_selenium`` Gauge template.

-To initialize a Gauge project with a template, choose a name from the list shown on running ``gauge list-templates`` and pass that name as an argument when initializing the Gauge project.
+To initialize a Gauge project with a template, choose a name from the list shown on running ``gauge init --templates`` and pass that name as an argument when initializing the Gauge project.

 For example, to create a Gauge project with the ``java_maven_selenium``